 Sherrie Levine’s (°1947 in Hazleton, Pennsylvania) work engages many of the core tenets of postmodern art, in particular challenging notions of originality, authenticity, and identity.
 Levine rose to prominence as a member of the Pictures Generation, a group of artists based in New York in the late 1970s and 1980s whose work examined the structures of signification underlying mass-circulated images—and, in many cases, directly appropriated these images in order to imbue them with new, critically inflected meaning.
 Since then, Levine has created a singular and complex body of work in a variety of media (including photography, painting, and sculpture) that often explicitly reproduces artworks and motifs from the Western art-historical canon.

-Vaclav Pozarek was born in 1940 in Budweis, in what is now the Czech Republic.
+Vaclav Pozarek (°1940 in Budweis, in what is now the Czech Republic).
 He studied film and subsequently moved to Hamburg and London (1969 – 1972), where he studied under Anthony Caro at the Saint Martin’s School of Art.
 His interest in Concrete art, and the work of Richard Paul Lohse in particular, drew him to Switzerland, and the city of Berne (1973), where he still lives today.
 There, he developed a unique synthesis of the principles of Constructivism and the application of the arts to everyday reality.
 Pozarek focuses principally on sculpture and drawing, but he has also produced installations, photography and film.
 He often designs artist’s books and logos for his solo exhibitions.

-Gerhard Richter was born in Dresden in 1932, where he lived until 1961, studying first at the Kunstakademie, Dresden from 1951-1956, and then at the Kunstakademie in Dusseldorf, from 1961-1963.
+Gerhard Richter (°1932, Dresden).
+Lived in Dresden until 1961, studying first at the Kunstakademie, Dresden from 1951-1956, and then at the Kunstakademie in Dusseldorf, from 1961-1963.
 Richter is considered one of the most important painters working today and his large and varied body of work has gained much international acclaim over the past five decades.
 Throughout his prolific history he has explored painting through a rich and diverse range of ideas that has spanned realist works based on found images and photographs, abstractions made with a squeegee, two and three dimensional glass works, abstract drawings, and overpainted photographs from images of daily life.
 His work has been immensely influential to multiple generations.

 He has been the recipient of numerous distinguished awards, including the Staatspreis of the State Nordrhein-Westfalen, Dusseldorf, in 2000; the Praemium Imperiale Award, Japan, 1997; the Golden Lion of the 47th Biennale, Venice, 1997; the Kaiserring Prize der Stadt Goslar, Germany, 1988; and the Oskar Kokoschka Prize, Vienna, 1985.

-Thomas Scheibitz is a German painter and sculptor.
+Thomas Scheibitz (°1968, Radeberg, Germany).
+Currently lives and works in Berlin.
+He is a painter and sculptor.
 Together with Tino Sehgal he created the German pavilion on the 51st Venice Biennale in 2005.
-Born in Radeberg (1968), Germany Currently lives and works in Berlin.